bcgov/land-designations-shinyapp/OpenShift/Templates/README.md

 OpenShift Configuration and Deployment
 ----------------

-The land-designations-tools (Tools) project contains the Build Configurations (bc) and Image Streams (is) that are referenced by the Deployment Configurations.
+The moe-land-designations-tools (Tools) project contains the Build Configurations (bc) and Image Streams (is) that are referenced by the Deployment Configurations.

 The following projects contain the Deployment Configurations (dc) for the various types of deployments:
-- land-designations-dev (Development)
+- moe-land-designations-dev (Development)
-- land-designations-test (Test)
+- moe-land-designations-test (Test)
-- land-designations-prod (Production)
+- moe-land-designations-prod (Production)

-In land-designations there is just one component that is deployed, a R Shiny server.
+In moe-land-designations there is just one component that is deployed, a R Shiny server.

 Steps to configure the deployment: